 “The way is closed…” My companion began to walk back to the gate.
 “I don’t know why you are bothering…” I tried the handle… it was locked, as we had expected.
 But we were going to have to come back later.
 Above the door was a double-headed eagle.
 Definitely Masonic.

-It was still early, time for second breakfast in the car, courtesy of the festive hamper we had been given… and an early elevenses in Bakewell before Haddon Hall opened.
-After which, we would be revisiting St Giles’ church in Great Longstone…and hoping it would be open…
+It was still early, time for second breakfast in the car, courtesy of the festive hamper we had been given… and an early elevenses in Bakewell before Haddon Hall opened as we had decided we needed to visit the place.
+After which, we would be revisiting St Giles’ church in Great Longstone… and hoping it would be open…